 Whether Ryan’s resignation will have a significant effect on the midterms is debatable.
 If the Democrats realize their dream of a ‘blue wave,’ then this one seat matters little.
 If, on the other hand, the opposition party – with no solid platform of its own – has miscalculated the effects of a strengthening economy, then Republicans can retain control of the House, with or without Ryan’s seat.
 Certainly, he would have won his own race in Wisconsin, where his last margin of victory was over 34 percentage points.
 His district voted for Trump by a margin of more than 10% but the Democrats will certainly feel they now have a chance to capture this seat.
 Republicans have until the beginning of June – the filing deadline – to come up with a strong replacement.
 The current main Republican contender, Paul Nehlen, is a controversial figure who many view as something of an extremist.
 Nehlen has little chance against Democrat Randy Bryce.

 Paul Ryan is not a man whose character invited scorn.
 He is not an unlikable person and one cannot fault him choosing to focus on his young family.
 His stewardship of the House of Representatives was neither a disaster nor a great triumph, from the Republican perspective.
-For conservatives, however, there has been little to cheer during the Ryan era and those who wish the Republican Party would grow a spine and finally take a stand for conservatism will not mourn his departure.We value your comments!
-Please weigh in on our comment section below.
+For conservatives, however, there has been little to cheer during the Ryan era and those who wish the Republican Party would grow a spine and finally take a stand for conservatism will not mourn his departure.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com